Cheap talk

 Does narrative fiction sublimate our urges for what it depicts, or encourage those urges?

-I first became aware of this debate in the context of porn: Do violent pornographic scenarios normalise and therefore encourage violent behaviour, or do they allow people with troublesome violent urges to sublimate them into fiction?
+I first became aware of this debate in the context of porn: Do violent pornographic scenarios normalize and therefore encourage violent behaviour, or do they allow people with troublesome violent urges to sublimate them into fiction?
 But it works for everything.
-Are rom-coms harmless recreation for people living in an unromantic world, or do they setup for unrealistic expectation of healthy relationship dynamics in vulnerable people?
+Are rom-coms harmless recreation for people living in an unromantic world, or do they set up unrealistic expectations of healthy relationship dynamics in vulnerable people?

 My trashy fiction is harmless escapism, someone else’s trashy fiction is brainwashing propaganda.